mongodb/awscdk-resources-mongodbatlas/API.md

 Type of the connection.

-Can be either Cluster or Kafka.
+Can be either Cluster, Kafka, or Sample.

 ---